microteq/extended-gauge/README.md

 ## Features
 - UI-based configuration for easy setup.
 - Backward compatibility with YAML configuration.
-- Shows minimum and maximum value
+- Shows minimum and maximum value.
-- Definable segments, each having a lower bound, upper bound, color and replacement value
+- Individually configurable segments, each with a lower and upper threshold, a color, and a replacement value.
-- Unlimited number of segments
+- Unlimited number of segments.
 - Shows values of segment bounds.
 - Shows with or without a needle.
 <br />